Growing Mushrooms on Logs, Stumps, and Woodchips

 Topics: home propagation, health and medicinal benefits, mycoremediation

-Course fee is $250, plus $30 for a table-top mushroom spawn kit that will be sent directly to you for the hands-on portion of the course, so $280 total.
-Sign up for our e-news to be notified when courses open for registration on August 20!
+Course fee is $280, which includes $30 for a table-top mushroom spawn kit that will be sent directly to you for the hands-on portion of the course.
+Registration closes on Sunday January 6 at 11:59pm.

 Register more than 1 month in advance to get a $25 discount on each course, as well as a $50 total discount on registration for 3 or more courses.

 NOTE: We are also offering other mushroom courses in-person which can be viewed at the Cornell Mushroom Event Page.